Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Algorithm

 \end{theorem}

-\begin{proof} We start by recalling the universal approximation theorem \citep[see e.g.][]{cybenko1989approximation}, a powerful result proving the existence of an \ANN{} approximating any absolutely continuous function to an arbitrary accuracy $\varepsilon>0$, given a sufficiently large neural network structure and activation functions that are sigmoid.
+\begin{proof} We start by recalling the universal approximation theorem (see e.g. \cite{cybenko1989approximation,pinkus1999approximation}), a powerful result proving the existence of a single-layer fully-connected feed forward \ANN{} approximating any absolutely continuous function to an arbitrary accuracy $\varepsilon>0$ on a compact set, given a sufficiently large neural network structure and activation functions that are not polynomial.